 14. Drotningholm Castle, Sweden

 A gift for the wife.
-Johan III Vasa and his wife Catherine are called Renaissance kings in Sweden and Finland.
-King Johan III of Sweden commissioned the famous Flemish architect Willem Boy to build a summer residence for Catherine – Drotningholm (In English - Queen's Island).
+Johan III Vasa and Catherine Jagiellon are often referred to as Sweden and Finland's Renaissance monarchs.
+King Johan III commissioned the renowned Flemish architect Willem Boy to construct Drotningholm Palace, a stunning summer residence for Queen Catherine as a testament to their enduring love.

 Excerpt from the book The Bride of War:

-The castle (with the exception of its southern wing, where the royal family resides) can be explored independently or with a guide – regular tours in Swedish and English are held daily during the season.
-Located 15 km from Stockholm on an island in Lake Mälaren, Drottningholm Castle is easily accessible by car, bus or boat.
+Visitors can explore the castle independently or with a guide, with regular tours offered daily in Swedish and English during the season.
+Situated 15 kilometers from Stockholm on an island in Lake Mälaren, Drotningholm Palace is easily accessible by car, bus, or boat.

 Where?
 Drottningholm slott, Slottsstallet 11, Drottningholm